The Big Secret of Small Improvements

-A small improvement on its own is significant, but together they make a huge impact.
+A small improvement on its own is insignificant, but together they make a huge impact.

 Every other Monday¹, we stop everything we’re doing and devote our day to making our product just a little bit better.
 All startups have more work than available resources and focus is most important.
 However, focus often leads to the neglect of small product details.